emeentag/gotut/readme.md

 ## Go Lang Essential Training

-In this repo i tried to practice essential programming under several branches.
+In this repo i tried to practice essential go lang programming under several branches.
 You can see what you can find in this repo over the remote branches down below:

 - [functions](https://github.com/emeentag/gotut/blob/functions/main.go)
 - [conditions](https://github.com/emeentag/gotut/blob/conditions/main.go)